prof3ssorSt3v3/mad9011/docs/modules/week12/README.md

 ### PROTOTYPE

 In **PROTOTYPE** step, we will turn our designs into interactive visual mockups.
-We will wire artboards together, switch back and forth between design and prototype mode and preview our UI experience.*
+We will wire artboards together, switch back and forth between design and prototype mode and preview our UI experience.

-Note:
+[*Share designs and prototypes*](https://helpx.adobe.com/ca/xd/help/share-designs-prototypes.html) is a user guide that contains the current *Xd* UI features and screenshots.

 <a href="https://helpx.adobe.com/ca/xd/how-to/make-prototype.html#step_3___prototype" target=”_blank”>![Prototype with Xd](./XDprototype.png)</a>